kejita/kejita/README.md

 - 💞️
 - 📫 How to reach me on this page
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: reading nobels
+- ⚡ Fun fact: reading books

 <!---
 kejita/kejita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.